 The best way to find the right school for your child is to visit possible schools, talk to teachers and then decide which school you feel would best meet your child's particular needs.
 Involving your child in this process can also be very helpful.
 All schools hold open evenings and events aimed at helping you and your child.
 If you have any queries about the admissions process, the staff of School Admissions and Pupil Placements will be very pleased to offer information and advice.
 Like you, I wish your child a happy and successful education at secondary school.

-Peter Hay CBE

-Strategic Director Directorate for People

-How to contact us

-You can obtain information and advice about school admissions in various ways:

-Website: www.birmingham.gov.uk/schooladmissions Telephone: All telephone enquiries requesting general information will be handled by Birmingham's Children's Information and Advice Service by calling 0121 303 1888.
-All telephone enquiries requiring specialist information in respect of school admission and appeal matters will be transferred to the School Admissions and Pupil Placements Service.
-In writing: Birmingham City Council Directorate for People School Admissions and Pupil Placements Service PO Box 16513 Birmingham B2 2FF Opening hours: Monday to Thursday 8.45 am - 5.15 pm Friday 8.45 am - 4.15 pm Public holidays closed Other services: Other services within Directorate for People are also available to support you and your child.
+Peter Hay CBE Strategic Director Directorate for People How to contact us You can obtain information and advice about school admissions in various ways: Website: www.birmingham.gov.uk/schooladmissions Telephone: 0121 303 1888 All telephone enquiries requiring specialist information in respect of school admission and appeal matters will be transferred to the School Admissions and Pupil Placements Service.
+Opening hours: Monday to Thursday 8.45am - 5.15pm Friday 8.45am - 4.15pm Public holidays closed In writing: Birmingham City Council Directorate for People School Admissions and Pupil Placements Service PO Box 16513 Birmingham B2 2FF

+Other services: Other services within Directorate for People are also available to support you and your child.
 See Section 6 for further details.

 Contents

 Page

-Introduction Peter Hay 1
+Introduction Peter Hay CBE - Strategic Director, Directorate for People 1

-How to contact us •
+How to contact us

 Map of Birmingham schools (by type of school)

 Types of schools

 Section 1 Oversubscription criteria and key definitions 9

 Oversubscription criteria for community schools

 Definitions that apply to community schools

 Definitions that apply to Catholic schools

-Section 2 Transfer from Primary to Secondary School in September 2016 13
+Section 2 Transfer from Primary to Secondary School in September 2017 13

 Timetable for moving onto secondary school

 How to apply online for a place in Year 7

 The move to secondary school

 Completing the Birmingham Local Authority Preference Form

 Examples of how the secondary transfer process works

 How places are offered

 What are my chances of being offered the school I want?

 When will I know what school my child has been offered?

 Late applications and change of preference

-Entry to Grammar Schools in Birmingham Selective Texts and Equality Act 2010
+Entry to Grammar Schools in Birmingham

-Selective Tests and Equality Act 2010 Frequently Asked Questions
+Selective Tests and Equality Act 2010

+6 6 Frequently Asked Questions 07

 Section 3 In-Year Admissions (places in other year groups) 27

-Section o Key facts Ε,
+Key facts

 Completing the Application for a Change of School Form

 How we process your application and what happens next

 Fair Access Sharing Protocols

-Year 12 entry requirements in Birmingham community schools

-Section 4 Admission to 14 - 19 academies 31
+Section 4 Year 12 entry requirements in Birmingham community schools Admission to 14 - 19 academies 31

-Overview
+Section 5 Overview 31

 Details and admission criteria of individual 14 - 19 academies

-Section 5 Information relevant to all types of admission 39
+Information relevant to all types of admission 39

-Pupils' home address
+Pupils' home address 37

 Waiting lists

 How to appeal

 Section 6 Services to support you and your child 43

 Travelling to school

 Education Transport

+School Meals

 Education Welfare Service (EWS)

-Section 7 Special Educational Needs Assessment Service (SENAS) Details and admission criteria of individual secondary schools 40
+Special Educational Needs Assessment Service (SENAS)

+Section 7 Details and admission criteria of individual secondary schools 49

-Appendix 1 2015 Admission Patterns 49 172
+Appendix 1 2016 Admission Patterns 186

-Appendix 2 General Information 172
+Appendix 2 General Information 188

-School uniform 1/4
+School uniform

 Religion/Belief

 Contributions to school funds and school trips

 Military families

 School term dates and holidays

 Parents, penalty notices and court

 Long Term Illness

-Appendix 3 Useful addresses and telephone numbers 176
+Appendix 3 Useful addresses and telephone numbers 190

 Neighbouring local authorities

 Other useful contacts

-Appendix 4 Data Protection Policy 178
+Appendix 4 Data Protection Policy 192

-Map of Birmingham schools (showing cut-off circles)
+Map of Schools